-It is loaded with nutrients that can have powerful effects on your body and brain.
+It is loaded with various nutrients and antioxidants that may benefit your body and brain.

 Here are 10 evidence-based health benefits of spirulina.

 Spirulina is an organism that grows in both fresh and salt water.

 It is a type of cyanobacteria, which is a family of single-celled microbes that are often referred to as blue-green algae.